lavenderca/TSScall/README.md

 `--nutss_filter_size NUTSS_FILTER_SIZE`

-Prior to calling of unannotated TSSs, Start-seq reads are filtered based on annotated TSSs and TSSs called from annotation.
-If a Start-seq read is within the nuTSS filter size of a TSS in the annotation or called from the annotation, it is filtered prior to unannotated TSS calling.
-The default value is 750.
+If an annotation is specified, TSScall will first search for TSSs near annotated start sites of gene models before calling additional unannotated TSSs.
+Prior to calling unannotated TSSs, reads are filtered and not considered in unannotated TSS calling if they are near annotated TSSs.
+Reads are filtered if they are within the nuTSS filter size of either an annotated TSS or TSS called from annotation.
+The default nuTSS filter size is 750.

 ### Output files